EL51xx

 EL5101-0011

-This is an oversampling slave.
-Use the EL5101-0011 configuration script with an optional NELM which defines the level of oversampling: Example: Add an EL5101-0011, with 100 levels of oversampling:
+This is an oversampling terminal.
+Use the EL5101-0011 startup script with the optional NELM macro, which defines the oversampling depth.

 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd, "SLAVE_ID=16, HW_DESC=EL5101-0011, NELM=100"

-In the above example, for each EtherCAT frame, an array of 100 elements will be transferred.
-If the EtherCAT rate is 1kHz, then the incremental data will be sampled at 100kHz (which is also the maximum rate for this terminal).
+In this example, each EtherCAT frame transfers an array of 100 elements.
+If the EtherCAT rate is 1 kHz, the incremental data is therefore sampled at 100 kHz, which is also the maximum rate for this terminal.

 NELM cannot be freely defined; depending on the EtherCAT rate, different NELM values will be accepted.
 Consult the EL5101-0011 manual for more information.
 Normally, NELM needs to be an integer value, like 10, 20, 50, 100.